ITA | ENG

 • Theft/ransom of your data (ransomware/cryptolocker)

-• Direct theft of money (charges on the account, credit card theft)
+• Direct theft of money (charges on your account, credit card theft)

 • Theft from third parties using your data or your internet connection as a conduit.